MrMetric/block_thingy/README.md

 ### Building

-I have tested these instructions with Visual Studio Community 2017 version 15.5.0.
+I have tested building with Visual Studio Community 2017 version 15.6.2.
 I do not guarantee that any other version will work, but future 2017 versions should be fine.

 Install [vcpkg](https://github.com/Microsoft/vcpkg) according to its instructions.
 Note that vcpkg's defaults to installing 32-bit libraries.
 Install the dependencies like this: